PTAAS EXCHANGE

 • regulatory requirements

 After outlining their cybersecurity must-haves, companies can then create their budget.
-The budget must align with the plan so that activities are prioritized based upon an effort and cost model (so that the most urgent and most impactful tasks are prioritized over others with regards to their costs).
+The budget must align with the plan so that activities are prioritized based on an effort and cost model (so that the most urgent and most impactful tasks are prioritized over others with regard to their costs).

 How much do companies spend on cybersecurity?